 When you are selling your home, you’re not just selling the bricks and mortar.
 You are selling the experience of living there (let's hope it's filled with love, light and laughter, and not sadness nor grief!).
 That intangible quality of 'Home' defies physical description, but I can assure you it resonates loudly with a prospective Buyer when they establish a positive emotional connection to your home (or they may even subconsciously recognize an undercurrent of negative energy which invites the opportunity to negotiate price!).
 This sensation can be tracked back to Maslow’s model.
 Don't underestimate the myriad of levels in which Buyers 'sense' and 'respond' to any property.
 It can even be as simple as colour, as I wrote in Colour Communications: What Message Are You Sending?'

-Buyers need not only to value what they see when they cross the threshold, but they need to feel it as well.
+Buyers need not only value what they see when they cross the threshold, but they need to feel it as well.
 They need to be able to envision their own lives unfolding happily in the space, where their physical and psychological needs will be met and will even flourish.

-As a realtor, I know most Buyers are initially drawn to a property because of fairly pragmatic criteria that fulfil their basic need for shelter - location (i.e. neighbourhood, proximity to amenities, green space and transit), price point and housing type.
+As a realtor, I know most Buyers are initially drawn to a property because of fairly pragmatic criteria that fulfill their basic need for shelter - location (i.e. neighbourhood, proximity to amenities, green space, and transit), price point, and housing type.
 And once they're focusing on a particular property those Buyers then have to critically assess the property itself, as I wrote in this post called Understanding The Six Essential Layers Of Property.
 However, the ultimate decision to buy your property comes mostly - in my opinion - while both the pragmatic needs are met while the Buyer develops an emotional connection through that sense of “Home”, which subscribes to Maslow’s hierarchy.

 While a lot of realtors will recommend you neutralize a space of personal belongings when it's going up for sale, I like it when 'personality is present, as long as it doesn't overwhelm the place.
-Yes, I encourage decluttering, cleaning and repairing so it allows Buyers to envision how your space might meet their specific needs, and how they can tap into that sense of Home so they, too, can put down roots.
+Yes, I encourage decluttering, cleaning, and repairing so it allows Buyers to envision how your space might meet their specific needs, and how they can tap into that sense of Home so they, too, can put down roots.
 But I don't believe this means making your home devoid of your spirit.
 I once wrote about this in How Can I Make An Emotional Connection Through my Home? which is more about celebrating the emotional patina of a well-loved home than depersonalizing a space.
 I consider a home well-loved - no matter what its condition - to be an intangible asset to any property.